Prostatic Artery Embolization

 - Decreased discomfort

-Patients may experience "post-PAE syndrome" for a few days after the procedure.
-Most effects are mild and no hospital stay is required.
-The risks are lower than surgery.
-Symptoms can include:
+Patients may experience some pain and discomfort for a few days after the procedure.
+Most effects are mild, and in most cases, no hospital stay is required.
+The risks are also lower than surgery.
+Symptoms may include:

 - Pelvic pain